meltano/meltano/docs/src/_getting-started/part4.md

 If everything was configured correctly, you should now see your data flow from your source into your destination!
 Take your favourite SQL tool, connect to the database using the connection details set and check the table `commits` inside the schema `tap_github`.
 The JSON blob inside the column `commit` should now contain no e-mail adresses but rather the hashed values for both fields.

 ## Next Steps
-There we have it, a complete E(t)LT pipeline, congratulations!
+There we have it, a complete ELT pipeline with inline data mappings, congratulations!

 One last thing for you to do: try to run the following command to celebrate: